 2. Using multiple tools that work together

-It would help if you diversified the tools used, from online learning platforms to single-use worksheets.
+It would help if you diversified the tools from online learning platforms to single-use worksheets.
 You can empower your child to learn from video lessons, quizzes, activities, etc., to help them select the best method that works for them.

 3. Embedding learning activities and group projects

-For kids that love to learn at their own pace, SplashLearn is the right solution.
+For kids who love to learn at their own pace, SplashLearn is the right solution.
 Our learning platform provides exciting games, learning experiences, activities, and quizzes that spark curiosity and promote independent learning.
 SplashLearn also gamifies the learning ecosystem, making your child think outside the box to solve math and ELA challenges.

 Parents can get started here!